-- CLAIRE will measure carbon dioxide (CO2) and methane (CH4) abundances in a field of view of approximately 12 km x 12 km and spatial resolution of less than 50m.
+- CLAIRE measures carbon dioxide (CO2) and methane (CH4) abundances in a field of view of approximately 12 km x 12 km and spatial resolution of less than 50m.

 - The satellite payload includes two sensors to arrive at such measurements: (i) a 2D Wide-Angle Fabry-Perot (“WAF-P”) imaging spectrometer, and (ii) a Clouds & Aerosols (“C&A”) sensor.

-- The C&A will measure interference from clouds and aerosols in the field of view of the WAF-P.
+- The C&A measures interference from clouds and aerosols in the field of view of the WAF-P.